Shenmue III: Background

-The first two Shenmue games were directed, written and produced by Yu Suzuki.
-They were developed by Sega AM2 and published by Sega for the Dreamcast in 1999 and 2001.
-Suzuki planned to tell the story across multiple games.
+The first two Shenmue games were developed by Sega AM2 and published by Sega for the Dreamcast in 1999 and 2001.
+The director, Yu Suzuki, planned to tell the story across multiple games.
 With a level of detail considered unprecedented, the original Shenmue was the most expensive video game ever developed at the time, reported to have cost between US$47 and 70 million, including marketing.
 The development also covered some of Shenmue II, which was completed for a smaller figure, and groundwork for future Shenmue games.

 Despite attracting a cult following and appearances in several greatest video games of all time lists, the first two Shenmue games were commercial failures.
 Suzuki worked on various projects which failed to see release, including Shenmue Online, a massively multiplayer online role-playing game for the Chinese and Korean PC markets.

 Fans petitioned for Shenmue III, and in 2005 the BBC series VideoGaiden ran a campaign for its release.
 On several occasions, Sega spokespersons said they recognized the interest in Shenmue and did not rule out another game, and Suzuki said that Sega would be open to the project with the right budget.
 In 2008, Suzuki established his own development company, Ys Net, while remaining at Sega.
 That year, Sega announced Shenmue City, a social game for the Japanese services Mobagetown (for cell phones) and Mobage (PC).
 Suzuki hoped that if Shenmue City were a success it would allow him to make Shenmue III.
 However, it was shut down in December 2011.

 In September 2011, Suzuki left Sega to focus on Ys Net.
 In 2012, he suggested that Sega could license Shenmue to Ys Net to develop Shenmue III independently.
 News arose in March 2013 that Suzuki was considering crowdfunding or console exclusivity to fund Shenmue III.
 During the 2014 Game Developers Conference, Sony Computer Entertainment approached Suzuki about Shenmue III as it was one of the most requested games.
 In March 2014, Phil Spencer, the head of Xbox, said Shenmue III was the most requested sequel from Xbox owners.
 Sega renewed the Shenmue trademark that May.